-- 1. Limit public display of affection at school to holding hands. - 2.
+- 1. Refrain from public displays of romantic affection. - 2.
 Respect school property.
 Families will be held financially responsible for damage to school property. - 3.
-Not bring explosives, knives, weapons, or replicas on to school grounds. - 4.
+Not bring drugs, cigarettes or e-cigarettes, explosives, knives, weapons, or replicas onto school grounds. - 4.
 Remain on designated school boundaries during school hours, except with the permission of an administrator. - 5.
 Not use personal communication and media devices during school hours without an administrator's or teacher's permission.
-Cell phones should remain in student lockers (HS/MS) or backpacks (ES).
-School level distinctions may apply.
+Cell phones should remain in ES students' backpacks.
+MS/HS students need to store their phones in their lockers or backpacks.